digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

       port = ... // default: 14250
     }

-The configuration above will connect to a running Jaeger server to report tracing information.
+This configuration connects to a running Jaeger server to report tracing information.

-It is possible to easily run Jaeger in a Docker container as follows:
+You can run Jaeger in a Docker container as follows:

 ::